Additivity and Double Coset formulae for the Motivic and \'Etale Becker-Gottlieb transfer: Applications of the Additivity (and Multiplicativity) of the transfer

-\begin{corollary} Let $\rmX$ denote a smooth scheme provided with the action of a linear algebraic group $\rmG$.
-Assume that $\rmX$ is also provided with an action by ${\mathbb G}_m$ commuting with the action by $\rmG$ and that the hypotheses in Theorem ~\ref{torus.act}(v) hold with $\rmT = {\mathbb G}_m$.
+\begin{corollary} Let $\rmX$ denote a smooth scheme provided with the action of a linear algebraic group $\rmG$ which we will assume is also special.
+Assume that $\rmX$ is also provided with an action by ${\mathbb G}_{\it m}$ commuting with the action by $\rmG$ and that the hypotheses in Theorem ~\ref{torus.act}{\rm (v)} hold with $\rmT = {\mathbb G}_{\it m}$.
 Let $\rmM$ denote a fibrant motivic spectrum that has the rigidity property.
-Then, adopting the terminology as in Theorem ~\ref{thm.1}, that for a linear algebraic group $\rmG$, $\BG = \colimm \BG^{gm,m}$ and $\EG = \colimm \EG^{gm,m}$, one obtains the homotopy commutative diagram
+Then, adopting the terminology as in \cite[8.3]{CJ23-T1}, that for a linear algebraic group $\rmG$, $\BG = \colimm \BG^{\it gm,m}$ and $\EG = \colimm \EG^{\it gm,m}$, one obtains the homotopy commutative diagram

-where $\h(\quad, \rmM)$ denotes the hypercohomology spectrum with respect to the motivic spectrum $\rmM$ and $i: \EG{\underset {\rmG} \times}\rmX^{{\mathbb G}_m} \ra \EG{\underset {\rmG} \times}\rmX$ is the map induced by the closed immersion $\rmX^{{\mathbb G}_m} \ra \rmX$. \end{corollary} \begin{proof} We will show that there is a corresponding commutative diagram, when $\BG$ and $\EG$ are replaced by their finite dimensional approximations $\BG^{gm,m}$ and $\EG^{gm,m}$.
-Therefore let $m$ denote a fixed non-negative integer and let $\BG^{gm,m}$ denote the approximation of $\BG^{gm}$ to degree $m$ and let $\EG^{gm,m}$ denote its universal principal $\rmG$-bundle. .1cm Next we observe that $\rmX$ admits the decomposition $\rmX = (\rmX-\rmX^{{\mathbb G}_m}) \sqcup \rmX^{{\mathbb G}_m}$ and that this decomposition is stable under the action of $\rmG$ (as the action of $\rmG$ and ${\mathbb G}_m$ are assumed to commute).
-Moreover, $\rmX- \rmX^{{\mathbb G}_m} \cong {\mathbb G}_m \times \rmY$, where $\rmY$ in fact denotes the geometric quotient $(\rmX - \rmX^{{\mathbb G}_m})/{\mathbb G}_m$.
+where $\h(\quad, \rmM)$ denotes the hypercohomology spectrum with respect to the motivic spectrum $\rmM$ and $i: \EG{\underset {\rmG} \times}\rmX^{{\mathbb G}_{\it m}} \ra \EG{\underset {\rmG} \times}\rmX$ is the map induced by the closed immersion $\rmX^{{\mathbb G}_{\it m}} \ra \rmX$. \end{corollary} \begin{proof} We will show that there is a corresponding commutative diagram, when $\BG$ and $\EG$ are replaced by their finite dimensional approximations $\BG^{\it gm,m}$ and $\EG^{\it gm,m}$.
+Therefore let $m$ denote a fixed non-negative integer and let $\BG^{\it gm,m}$ denote the approximation of $\BG^{gm}$ to degree $m$ and let $\EG^{\it gm,m}$ denote its universal principal $\rmG$-bundle. .1cm Next we observe that $\rmX$ admits the decomposition $\rmX = (\rmX-\rmX^{{\mathbb G}_{\it m}}) \sqcup \rmX^{{\mathbb G}_{\it m}}$ and that this decomposition is stable under the action of $\rmG$ (as the action of $\rmG$ and ${\mathbb G}_{\it m}$ are assumed to commute).
+Moreover, $\rmX- \rmX^{{\mathbb G}_{\it m}} \cong {\mathbb G}_{\it m} \times \rmY$, where $\rmY$ in fact denotes the geometric quotient $(\rmX - \rmX^{{\mathbb G}_{\it m}})/{\mathbb G}_{\it m}$.
 By Theorem ~\ref{torus.act}(v), one obtains the identification of the $\rmG$-equivariant transfers

-Finally, taking the homotopy inverse limit as $m \ra \infty$ provides the homotopy commutative triangle in the corollary. \end{proof}